WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 6: Peak Signal-to-Noise Ratio</em>
 </p>

-Peak signal-to-noise ratio (PSNR) is the ratio between the maximum possible power of an image and the power of corrupting noise that affects the quality of its representation.
-In figure 6, PSNR rises quickly at very low keep-rates, from about 20 dB at 0.1% to around 30–31 dB by 3–5%, then shows diminishing returns, reaching roughly 37 dB at 20%.
-About 3–5% already yields acceptable quality, while increases beyond 10% bring only small gains.
+Peak Signal-to-Noise Ratio (PSNR) computes the peak signal-to-noise ratio, in decibels, between two images.
+This ratio is used as a quality measurement between the original and a compressed image.
+The higher the PSNR, the better the quality of the compressed, or reconstructed image.
+In figure 6, PSNR rises quickly at very low keep rates, from about 20 dB at 0.1% to around 29–31 dB by 3–5%, then levels off, reaching roughly 37 dB at 20%.
+As noted in in figure 4, retaining more than 5% of coefficients yields little additional quality.
+This aligns with the PSNR curve in figure 6 where increases beyond 5% are marginal, and PSNR values above 30 dB already indicate good quality.

 <p align="center">
   <img src="results/dft/SSIM.png" width="500"/><br>
   <em>Figure 7: Structural Similarity Index</em>
 </p>

 The Structural Similarity Index (SSIM) is a metric used to measure the similarity between two images by comparing luminance, contrast, and structure, where 1 indicates a perfect match.
 As shown in figure 7, SSIM rises sharply at very low keep-rates and then converges slowly to 1.
-Keeping more than 10% of the coeffisients only yield minor gains in similarity.
+Keeping more than 5% of the coeffisients only yield minor gains in similarity, which corresponds with the quality trends shown in figure 6.

 <div style="page-break-after: always;"></div>